Yoshikazu Yasuhiko: Career

 Yasuhiko serialized Mobile Suit Gundam: The Origin for ten years, from 2001 to 2011.
 He stated that, in his mind, "Gundam" is only the original 1979 anime series and that it is the only one that he takes responsibility for.
 The artist also said that subsequent installments in the franchise focused more on the "Newtypes" seen in the series, which lead to critics and otaku misunderstanding the theme of Gundam.
 Yasuhiko further stated that the perpetrators of the Tokyo subway sarin attack in 1995 were "undoubtedly familiar" with Gundam and the "Newtypes".
 As such, "I had to do another job to correct the distortions in understanding 'Gundam'--, which was why I ended up drawing 'The Origin' in response to Sunrise's request."
 The manga has over 10 million copies in circulation, and earned him the 2012 Seiun Award in the comics category.
 He returned to animation in the 2010s to direct Mobile Suit Gundam: The Origin's anime adaptations.

 Yasuhiko then created Ten no Ketsumyaku, about a student in Manchuria on the eve of the Russo-Japanese War, for Monthly Afternoon between January 2012 and September 2016.
 In 2015, he won a special award for lifetime achievement at the Animation Kobe Awards.
 Yasuhiko began Inui to Tatsumi -Siberia Shuppei Hishi- in Monthly Afternoon on September 25, 2018.
 The historical series set during the Siberian Intervention was announced as being his last serialized manga.
-He was honored with a special award for lifetime achievement at the 44th Japan Academy Film Prize in 2021.
+It ended on May 24, 2024.
+Yasuhiko was honored with a special award for lifetime achievement at the 44th Japan Academy Film Prize in 2021.
 He also received a lifetime achievement award at the 2022 film awards held by the Agency for Cultural Affairs.
 Yasuhiko stated that the 2022 film Mobile Suit Gundam: Cucuruz Doan's Island, which he directed, would be his last work in animation.
+Yasuhiko began the short-term manga series Giniro no Michi -Handa-yama Ibun- in Weekly Young Jump on March 6, 2025.
+Published in the magazine once every two weeks, the story follows Godai Tomoatsu and how he facilitated the recovery of the Handa Silver Mine.